Abdallah-Alwarawreh/PDFEngine/docs/scripting-guide.md

 ## Input Handling

+### Mouse Events

+To capture mouse position you need a tricky way because chrome pdf doesn't give us a direct api for it, check out this breakout experiment to understand how they did it: [breakout](https://github.com/osnr/horrifying-pdf-experiments/blob/master/generate_breakout.py)

 ### Keyboard Events

 In order for this to work, you need a text field with a javascript action of `key_pressed(event.change)` players must be typing in the text field to move.